 If the Pentax K10D isn’t a dinosaur among DSLRs yet, it will be soon: it was introduced in 2006.
-At 10.2 megapixels, its image resolution doesn’t compare to modern cameras, but was good for its day and is plenty even now.
+At 10.2 megapixels, its image resolution doesn’t compare to modern cameras.
+But it was good for its day and is plenty even now.
 It’s a competent performer in all but low light.
 Critically, you can buy them used for as little as $100.
-I bought one because it promised to take all of the manual-focus K-mount lenses I already own — and because other owners report that its CCD sensor returns film-like color.
+I bought one because it promised to take all of the manual-focus K-mount lenses I already own.
+Also, other owners report that its CCD sensor returns film-like color.

 The K10D was aimed at the “serious amateur” market, offering features entry-level DSLRs didn’t.
-It is sealed against dust and weather.
-It automatically removes dust from the sensor on startup.
-It also includes a shake reduction system.
+It is sealed against dust and weather, and automatically removes dust from the sensor on startup.
+The K10D also includes a shake reduction system.

 It offers the usual Program, Aperture Priority, and Shutter Priority modes.
-It also offers Sensitivity Priority (Sv), where you dial in the ISO and the camera chooses aperture and shutter speed; and Shutter/Aperture Priority (TAv), where you set aperture and shutter speed and the camera chooses the ISO.
+You also get Sensitivity Priority (Sv) mode, where you dial in the ISO and the camera chooses aperture and shutter speed; and Shutter/Aperture Priority (TAv), where you set aperture and shutter speed and the camera chooses the ISO.
 In these modes you adjust shutter speed with the dial on the camera front below the shutter button, and the aperture with the dial on the camera back below the LCD screen.

 The K10D uses an 11-point autofocus system, with 9 points clustered around the center of the frame.
 It offers matrix, center-weighted, and spot metering.
 A menu setting lets you choose the ISO range the camera will use in auto ISO mode.
 I set mine to 100-400 ISO, because ISOs higher than that lead to progressively noisier images on the K10D.
 Its ISO range is 100 to 1600.